-As you get going throughout your workout, and stick to it for a certain amount of time – you’ll want to start working on the specifics.
-This means, if you find out you really love running, you can cut back on weightlifting later on.
+As you progress, and stick to it for a certain amount of time, you’ll want to work on the specifics.
+This means that if you find out you really love running, you can cut back on weightlifting later on.
 Focus more on running the appropriate amounts throughout the week and only do weightlifting as supplementary exercises.

 Currently, the health organizations recommend 150 minutes of moderate activity per week.
 This means even just starting out, you can do 30 minutes 5 days a week and hit the target.
 I recommend a bit above this if you have the time, so you can actually excel in your fitness program.

-The all encompassing aspect of losing weight and getting awesome endurance.
+Cardio is an essential aspect of losing weight and gaining endurance.

-Cardio is essential for any person, using any physical fitness strategy.
-Yes, even those meathead weightlifters in the gym should be doing cardio exercises.
+Cardio is essential for any person using any physical fitness strategy.
+Yes, even those steroid-abuser weightlifters in the gym should do cardio exercises.
 It helps everyone.
 You don’t want to be the guy/gal that runs out of wind immediately after walking up a flight of stairs.
-Plus, to be a more independent person you need to be able to survive on your own, and that requires endurance.

-Because this exercise is so high-impact, you’ll want to incorporate low-impact exercises to complement it on your days off of running.
+Because this exercise is high impact, you’ll want to incorporate low-impact exercises to complement it on your days off of running.
 So instead of running 5 days a week, run 3 and do other low-intensity exercises the other days.
-Low intensity exercises such as a hill climber, row machine or similar.
+Low intensity exercises such as a hill climber, row machine, or similar.

 A Bit of Running Advice

 There are a few tips I can give you about running to get in shape.
 First, get some good running shoes.
-They’ll save your legs a lot better than running in sandals, trust me.
+They’ll save your knees a lot better than running in sandals.

 Secondly, figure out how to do the correct running form.
-I ran for quite awhile using bad form and always killed my shins.
-When I figured out how to run correctly, it largely went away and I was able to do it much better.
+I ran for quite a while using bad form and it always killed my shins.
+When I figured out how to run correctly, it largely went away and I was able to run much better.

 Other Cardio Options

-Some other good options to include if you’re not a fan of running (or just want to mix it up) is swimming and biking.
-These are especially important if you ever want to run a triathlon with your new-found physical finesse.
+Some other good options to include if you’re not a fan of running (or just want to mix it up) are swimming and biking.
+These are especially important if you ever want to run a triathlon with your newfound physical finesse.

 Swimming is probably the best calorie burner and low-impact exercise imaginable.
 It’s also really fun.
 When you get started swimming, try to mix up your technique.
 Don’t stick with just doing the butterfly, for example, incorporate some different strokes to make it a lot more entertaining.

 An honorable mention has to go to other outdoor activities.
 Things like hiking, skiing, kayaking, and a plethora of others are great exercises to add to your routine to mix things up.
-It’s hard to stay bored while working out if you’re doing different things everyday.
+It’s hard to stay bored while working out if you’re doing different things every day.
 This way, you’ll be more likely to stick with it and develop an overall better physique.
-So, when making your plan try to incorporate some awesome outdoor activities that you find enjoyable.
+So, when making your plan try to incorporate some exceptional outdoor activities that you find enjoyable.

-A principle point to get in shape is getting stronger.
+A principal point to get in shape is getting stronger.
 This requires a dedication to weightlifting.

 One last honorable mention to the chest-back-lower workout options.
 In this example, you do chest on day 1, back on day 2, legs on day 3, then rest 1 or 2 days.

-When weightlifting, ensure you do correct form.
+When weightlifting, ensure you do the correct form.
 Try to research every exercise before you do it starting out, so you get into the habit of doing it correctly.
-Otherwise, you won’t get in shape – you’ll be sitting home injured.
+Otherwise, you won’t get in shape—You’ll be sitting home injured.

-So to summarize: pick a weekly workout plan, choose exercises to match that plan, learn the correct form and get to work.
+In summary, pick a weekly workout plan, choose exercises to match that plan, learn the correct form, and get to work.

 Work on Physical Fitness Benchmarks to Get in Shape